Our lab at the University of Delaware has the following resources:

 Below is a list of just a few of the projects we are currently working on in the Cognitive Neuropsychology lab.
 If you are a prospective graduate student, and these sound like interesting topics to you – do not hesitate to contact us!
 We are happy to talk about our research, and what you could do at the University of Delaware.
 Our research is supported by several funding sources, including a major NSF grant examining the relationship between cognition and perception.

 Surprisingly, individuals with damage to somatosensory cortex after stroke can often still feel touch.
 Little is known regarding how this occurs, and cortical plasticity after stroke.
-Thanks to a grant from the Delaware Center for Translational Research, we are using multiple imaging modalities to examine somatosensory plasticity after stroke.
+We are currently using multi-voxel pattern analysis (MVPA) and representational similarity analysis (RSA) to examine reorganization after stroke.

 We are currently presenting a battery of tests examining deficits in body representation in brain-damaged individuals.
 These tests examine abilities ranging from simple tactile detection to screeners for rare disorders (including alien hand syndrome, supernumerary limb, anosognosia, etc.) We are using these data for additional single-case research and future neuroimaging studies.

 Several projects in our lab are focused on multisensory integration and the body.
-In particular, we are using novel variants of the mirror box illusion to understand these processes more clearly.
-Other ongoing projects are using the rubber hand illusion and Pinocchio illusion to address similar questions.
+In particular, we are using novel variants of the mirror box illusion to understand embodiment, touch, and the relationship between these projects.
+Ongoing projects are using the rubber hand and Pinocchio illusions to address similar questions.

-Over the last 2-3 years, we have been recruiting individuals with mirror-touch synesthesia – individuals who feel touch on their own bodies when seeing someone else being touched.
-We currently have access to one of the largest populations of mirror-touch synesthetes available, and we are currently trying to understand the mechanisms that give rise to such a phenomenon.
+We have been actively recruiting individuals with mirror-touch synesthesia – individuals who feel touch on their own bodies when seeing someone else being touched.
+We are currently using this population to understand the mechanisms that give rise to mirror-touch phenomena, along with other experiments to examine how visual information influences tactile processing more broadly.